IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_offering_instance.rst

     (Required for new resource) Cluster region (e.g., us-south).

+  cluster_namespaces (True, list, None)
+    (Required for new resource) List of target namespaces to install into.

   cluster_all_namespaces (True, bool, None)
     (Required for new resource) designate to install into all namespaces.

+  offering_id (True, str, None)
+    (Required for new resource) Offering ID this instance was created from.

+  cluster_id (True, str, None)
+    (Required for new resource) Cluster ID.

   id (False, str, None)